fooplugins/foogallery/README.txt

 = WordPress Gallery Plugin =

 FooGallery is a powerful and easy-to-use WordPress gallery plugin that lets you create stunning photo galleries, image viewers, Justified & Masonry grids, Carousels and image portfolios.
-With advanced customization options and beautiful pre-built templates, FooGallery is perfect for creating responsive image galleries with lightbox effects for any website.
+With advanced customization options and beautiful pre-built layouts, FooGallery is perfect for creating responsive image galleries with lightbox effects for any website.

 [Launch Your Own FooGallery Demo](https://app.instawp.io/launch?t=foogallery-free&d=v2)